zowe/docs-site/docs/user-guide/configure-certificates.md

 ### Extended key usage
 Zowe server certificates must either not have the `Extended Key Usage` (EKU) attribute, or have both the `TLS Web Server Authentication (1.3.6.1.5.5.7.3.1)` and `TLS Web Client Authentication (1.3.6.1.5.5.7.3.2)` values present within.

-When a TLS certificate is used for encryption across a socket connection, two endpoints are used: One endpoint for the client, and another endpoint for the server.
-This usage is restricted with the `Extended Key Usage` (EKU) attribute.
-Zowe is using the same certificate for server and client authentication and so it is required that this certificate is valid for both.
-Certificate extension EKU is not required, however, if an EKU is specified, it must have both server and client usage.
-Otherwise, connection will be refused.
+Some Zowe components act as a server, some as a client, and some as both - client and server.
+The component certificate usage for each of these cases is controlled by the Extended Key Usage (EKU) certificate attribute.
+The Zowe components use a single certificate/the same certificate for client and server authentication and so it is required that this certificate is valid for the intended usage/s of the component - client, server, or both.
+The EKU certificate extension attribute is not required, however, if it is specified, it must be defined with the intended usage/s.
+Otherwise, connection requests will be rejected by the other party

 ### Hostname validity